seglo/crm/README.md

 ## Introduction

 I implemented an almost MEAN stack.
-I boostraped this project using `yeoman` and the `generator-angular-fullstack` generator.
+I bootstrapped this project using `yeoman` and the `generator-angular-fullstack` generator.
 This generated a bunch of boilerplate for a fullstack MEAN application.
 I kept a lot of it, but ditched Mongo in favour of trying out neo4j.
 This site degrades gracefully to mobile devices, but has only been tested on my Nexus 6.

 Notable technologies.